jpedro/jpedro.github.io/stuff.md

 Those API calls are the smallest lego pieces.
 Atop that, you can assemble walls, rooms, flats, houses, buildings.
-Whole cities in the cloud can be captured in a git repo.
+Whole cities in the cloud can be captured in a git repo, automated, packaged in a library, a service or a platform.

 Most ad-hoc scripts and home brewed provisioning tools can't even agree on a standard for the _sand_ that builds the bricks.